 Why is this relevant?
 For any mud to stick to Murdoch Snr. it needs to be established that he knew what was happening or wilfully turned a blind eye.
 Tom Watson was tactically sound in ensuring Rupert Murdoch had to address his questions head on.

 What Mr Watson didn’t do, however, was to get Murdoch to accept in public he was ultimately in control.
 Given the facts this should have been doable.
 It should have been the first point that was put to him.
 That Mr Watson thought this was the case was evident but Rupert Murdoch needed to concede it.

 Without establishing these key points, for all his eloquence Mr Watson allowed Murdoch Snr. to set out his defence that he wasn’t to blame.
 Hopefully he will get another chance to question him, and ensure he is not only humbled but accepts responsibility.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.